xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/about/migration.md

 If you're upgrading from dropwizard 2.1 it is recommended to perform step-by-step migration (due to many breaking changes):

-* guicey 5.8.1 - dropwizard 2.1, changed guicey project structure (same as in guicey 6)
+* guicey 5.9.0 - dropwizard 2.1, guice 6 (changed guicey project structure - same as in guicey 6)
-* guicey 6.0.1 - dropwizard 3 (changed core dropwizard packaged)
+* guicey 6.1.0 - dropwizard 3, guice 6 (changed core dropwizard packaged)
 * guicey 7.0.0 - dropwizard 4, guice 7

 There might be problems with 3rd party guice libraries still using javax annotations - they would not work as planned if `javax.inject` annotations used.
 If possible, migrate such libraries to jakarta namespace or, at least,